microsoft/SciStanPy/dms_stan/growth_models.md

 \end{align}
 $$

 where each variant has a distinct parameter for $\alpha$ that describes the strength of the impact of its population on both its own and other populations.
-Because $0 \le x_j \le 1$, the model is identifiable, as rescaling all $\alpha_j$ will result in a different summation.

 This integral is more tricky to solve, but it can be done.
 First, we need to isolate $x_i$ from the summation: